DO vs MD – What is the difference between MD and DO?

 A DO is a Doctor of Osteopathic Medicine.
 This differs from allopathic medicine in that DOs emphasize treating symptoms and illnesses through the manipulation and adjustment of bones, joints, and muscles.
 DOs tend to take a more holistic approach to treating patients and try to use their knowledge of the body’s natural healing abilities to improve patients’ quality of life without excessive or unnecessary drugs.

-Comparison of DO vs MD
+Comparing DO vs MD Degree

 If you’re considering entering medical school, you’ve probably wondered, “What is the difference between MD and DO, anyway?”
 While both programs will provide the opportunity to become a licensed, practicing physician, there are some differences that will affect both your educational experience while in medical school and your career experience after becoming licensed.